-How to Start an Amazon Business | Amazon Rankings Guide
+How to Start an Amazon Business | How to Launch a Product on Amazon

-The Basics of the Business
+The Basics of the Amazon or FBA Business

 Amazon is not Google.

-Amazon does not care about links, they care about 1 single thing…..
+Amazon does not care about links, they care about 1 single thing…

 How much money YOU can make THEM!

-The #1 ranking factor for the Amazon algorithm is….
-SALES.
+The #1 ranking factor for the Amazon algorithm is… SALES.

-This is how 90% of Amazon businesses end up, the individual then decides to go back to Ecommerce or simply selling through a physical location as Amazon is “too competitive.”
+This is how 90% of Amazon businesses end up, the individual then decides to go back to eCommerce, or simply selling through a physical location as Amazon is “too competitive”.